+- 1. Geothermal energy is energy from what?

+D. The Earth

-- 1. Geothermal energy is energy from THE EARTH. - The owners of the vineyard created a network of pipes that go underground, and then come up above ground and intertwine with the grape bushes.
+- 2. To tap into this source of energy, the vineyard created a network of PIPES that go underground, and then come up above ground and interwine with the grape bushes.